janeusz2000/professional_cpp_book/README.md

 # professional_cpp_book

-This repo contains testing of the code you can find in: "Professional C++ - Gregoire Marc"
+This repo contains testing of the code from a book: "Professional C++ - Gregoire Marc"